 - The different components of a program are integrate.

-- Information is presented in a pictorial format.
+- Information is presented in a pictorial and story format.

 - As many senses as possible are used.